 The horrible nature of Morel’s crimes could have worsened if he was not reported by both the FA and the school of one of his victims.
 Concerns were raised about Morel after it transpired he was travelling alone with boys in his car, which is not permitted for football coaches.
 Furthermore, concerns were raised regarding him not properly following safeguarding rules.

-Hampshire-based Morel, 24, clearly raised suspicions with his actions, which led to his arrest; despite the abhorrent crimes committed, it proves that people are much wiser to suspicious behavior than once before.
+Hampshire-based Morel, 24, clearly raised suspicions with his actions, which led to his arrest; despite the abhorrent crimes committed, it proves that people are much wiser to suspicious behaviour than once before.

 One in 10 instances of abuse are brought forward to social services, according to a study on child maltreatment by the British Medical Journal.
 This shows just how many abusers have gone undetected; consequently, a significant number of victims have been subject to unspeakable horror without ever feeling like they are being helped.